 5. Beach-Hopping in Bocas Del Toro

-Bocas del Toro is a picturesque Caribbean archipelago that lies just beyond the Costa Rica border, making it destination number one for backpackers traveling south through Central America.
+Bocas del Toro is a picturesque Caribbean archipelago just beyond the Costa Rica border, making it a popular destination for backpackers traveling south through Central America.

 6. Coffee Tour in Boquete